Wallisking1991/outlook-mcp-server/README.md

 4. `get_email_by_number`: Retrieves detailed content of a specific email
 5. `reply_to_email_by_number`: Replies to a specific email
 6. `compose_email`: Creates and sends a new email
+7. `create_folder`: Creates a new email folder for organization
+8. `move_email_to_folder`: Moves a specific email to a different folder

 ### Example Workflow